 Setting up a stimulating cage and play area

-Place cages where natural light is available, out of drafts and away from the kitchen.
-This avoids fumes from nonstick pans.
+Place cages where natural light is available, out of drafts, and away from the kitchen.
+This helps avoid harmful fumes from nonstick pans.

-Select a room we use often so our colourful bird gets social interaction.
-Avoid rooms with heavy cooking, open windows that expose wiring, or ceiling fans.
+Select a room that we use often so our colourful bird receives regular social interaction.
+Avoid rooms with heavy cooking, exposed wiring, or ceiling fans.
 Mount a sturdy play stand nearby to rotate playtime away from the cage during supervised sessions.

 Choosing toys and perches that encourage playfulness

 Offer a mix of foraging, shredding, puzzle, and bell toys to keep engagement high.
 Foraging toys hide treats to spark curiosity.
-Shredding toys uses palm leaf, paper, or untreated wood.
+Shredding toys uses palm leaves, paper, or untreated wood.

-Pick perch materials that promote foot health: natural wood, rope, and varied diameter perches.
+Pick perch materials that promote foot health, such as natural wood, rope, and varied-diameter perches.
 Avoid consistently smooth metal perches.
 Rotate toys and perches on a two-week schedule to maintain novelty and prevent fixation.
 Inspect items weekly for wear and replace any frayed rope or cracked wood.

 Safe spaces for relaxation

 Use only non-toxic materials and secure locks to prevent escapes.
 Keep Teflon-coated cookware and aerosol products far from bird areas.
 Block access to open water, exposed wiring, and ceiling fans.
-Proper safety reduces risks and helps our playful feathered friend remain a steady source of comfort.
+Proper safety measures reduce risks and help our playful feathered friend remain a steady source of comfort.

 | Household Item | Recommended Action | Why it Matters |